-- Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour, deterioration in general wellbeing, unexplained bruising, marks or signs of possible abuse or neglect, that member of staff: - Listens to the child, offers reassurance and gives assurance that she or he will take action; - Does not question the child; - o Does not promise that the information will not be shared - Makes a written record that forms an objective record of the observation or disclosure that includes; the date and time of the observation or disclosure; the exact words spoken by the child as far as possible; the name of the person to whom the concern was reported, with the date and time; and the names of any other person present at the time. - These records are signed and dated and kept in the child's personal file as well as the safeguarding file, which are kept securely and confidentially.
+- Where a child makes comments to a member of staff that give cause for concern (disclosure), or a member of staff observes signs or signals that give cause for concern, such as significant changes in behaviour, deterioration in general wellbeing, unexplained bruising, marks or signs of possible abuse or neglect, that member of staff: - Listens to the child, offers reassurance and gives assurance that she or he will take action;

-- The member of staff acting as the 'designated person' is informed of the issue at the earliest opportunity and always within one working day. - Where the Local Safeguarding Children Board or local safeguarding partners safeguarding procedures stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by the Local Safeguarding Children Board.
+- Does not question the child, although it is OK to ask questions for the purposes of clarification; - Does not promise that the information will not be shared; - Makes a written record that forms an objective record of the observation or disclosure that includes; the date and time of the observation or disclosure; the exact words spoken by the child as far as possible; the name of the person to whom the concern was reported, with the date and time; and the names of any other person present at the time. - These records are signed and dated and kept in the child's personal file as well as the safeguarding file, which are kept securely and confidentially. - The member of staff acting as the designated person is informed of the issue at the earliest opportunity and always within one working day. - Where the Local Safeguarding Partners safeguarding procedures stipulates the process for recording and sharing concerns, we include those procedures alongside this procedure and follow the steps set down by the Local Safeguarding Partners.